-MLB investigates Blue Jays' Kevin Pillar over apparent homophobic slur
+Blue Jays' Kevin Pillar suspended over homophobic slur

 Story highlights

+- MLB official says there will be no additional suspension by the league

-- Braves pitcher Jason Motte had just struck out Blue Jays outfielder Kevin Pillar
+- Braves pitcher Jason Motte had just struck out Blue Jays leadoff hitter Kevin Pillar

-(CNN)MLB is investigating an incident in which a player appears to have uttered a homophobic slur during a game Wednesday.
+(CNN)The Toronto Blue Jays suspended center fielder Kevin Pillar on Thursday for two games after he made a homophobic slur toward an opponent on Wednesday.

+The suspension comes after an investigation by Major League Baseball into the incident during Toronto's tension-filled 8-4 loss at Atlanta.

+An MLB official said there will be no additional suspension by the league.

-Toronto Blue Jays center fielder Kevin Pillar apparently made the slur after Atlanta Braves pitcher Jason Motte struck him out in the top of the seventh inning at SunTrust Park in Atlanta.
-Tempers flared and bullpens cleared, but no punches were thrown.
+Pillar, 28, apologized after the game for making the comment after Atlanta Braves pitcher Jason Motte struck him out in the top of the seventh inning.

-Tensions ran high in the game.
-In a separate incident, benches cleared again after Blue Jays right fielder Jose Bautista flipped his bat in the eighth inning when he hit a home run off Eric O'Flaherty.
-Toronto went on to lose 8-4.

 "It was immature, it was stupid, it was uncalled for," Pillar said, according to MLB.com Blue Jays reporter Gregor Chisholm.
 "It's part of the game, it's just, I'm a competitive guy and heat of the moment.
 Obviously I'm going to do whatever I've got to do to reach out and apologize and let him know he didn't do anything wrong, it was all me."

-Pillar also apologized Thursday on Twitter.
+Pillar, the Blue Jays' leadoff hitter, also apologized Thursday on Twitter.

 "I have apologized personally to Jason Motte, but also need to apologize to the Braves organization and their fans, and most importantly, to the LGBTQ community for the lack of respect I displayed last night," Pillar said.
 "This is not who I am and will use this as an opportunity to better myself."

-The Blue Jays released a statement Thursday on the Pillar incident.
+The Blue Jays released a statement on Thursday before announcing the suspension.

 "In no way is this kind of behavior accepted or tolerated, nor is it a reflection of the type of inclusive organization we strive to be," the Blue Jays said.
 "We would like to extend our own apologies to all fans, Major League Baseball and especially the LGBTQ community."